radiant-rstats/docs/multivariate/app/mds.md

 <p align="center"><img src="figures_multivariate/mds_summary.png"></p>

 In the graph from the screen grab of the _Plot_ tab shown below the relative locations of Los Angeles, Boston, etc. look wrong.
 This is due to the fact the MDS program has no information on North, South, East and West.
-We can ‘flip’ the plot in Radiant to see if map becomes easier to recognize and interpret.
+We can _flip_ the plot in Radiant to see if map becomes easier to recognize and interpret.

 <p align="center"><img src="figures_multivariate/mds_plot.png"></p>

 To create the plot below we clicked the check-boxes for `dimension 1` and `dimension 2`.
-After ‘flipping’ the plot along both the horizontal and vertical axis we see that the relative locations of the cities look quite good.
+After _flipping_ the plot along both the horizontal and vertical axis we see that the relative locations of the cities look quite good.
 Note that this map is _flat_, i.e., there is no correction for the curvature of the earth.

 <p align="center"><img src="figures_multivariate/mds_plot_flip.png"></p>